ChrisAndrewsDev/ChrisAndrewsDev/README.md

 # A little about me

-- :telescope: I’m studying fullstack development.
+- :telescope: I’m a fullstack developer (mainly front-end :P).

 - :seedling: I enjoy front-end design and development!.

-- :zap: In my free time, I play chess and guitar, as well as learn new technologies.
+- :zap: In my free time, I play chess, read, listen to music as well as learn new technologies.